SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 		the screen.
 If no *text* is given, the default "Select a region on the screen" is displayed.

-		If any arguments other than text are specified, capture() automatically captures the given rectangle of the screen.
-In any case, a new screenshot is taken, the content of the selected rectangle is saved in a temporary file.
+		If any valid arguments other than text are specified, capture() automatically captures the given rectangle of the screen.
+If valid, a new screenshot is taken and the content of the selected rectangle is saved in a temporary file.
 		The file name is returned and can be used later in the script as a reference to this image.
 It can be used directly in cases, where a parameter PS is allowed (e.g. :py:meth:`Region.find`, :py:meth:`Region.click`, ...).